Trying to get back on track after a binge? This post is for you!

 Sometimes if I choose to eat something unhealthy, it’s because I didn’t prepare anything healthy.
 Then I find myself in a hurry or famished and don’t make good choices.
 Because I know that happens all too often, I keep healthy snacks handy.
 If you want to take it a step further, plan out each of your meals for three days and prep them as much as possible.
 This will take the guesswork out of your meals when you’re on the go or on a tight schedule.
 It will help you stay full and your food decisions will be premeditated.
 I like to have some lean meat cooked up and some fruit and veggies chopped at all times.
 Here are the meal prep containers I use.

 Firstly, this will help with fiber.
 But this will also help you get a blast of vitamins and minerals and help you fight the sluggishness that usually comes with a binge.
 Just because you’ve had enough calories doesn’t mean you’ve had enough nourishment.
-Here is a great green smoothie cookbook.
+If you want to ensure that you have great shake at all times try my favorite protein powders & meal replacements.
+Here is a great green smoothie cookbook to try with the shakes.

 8. Go light for dinner.